serverless/blog/posts/2018-02-09-serverless-and-graphql-in-love.md

 5. API Gateway and Network Latency:

-The E2E latency of the endpoint from the client ranges between 90ms - 150ms (including lambda execution time).
-Hence on avg API Gateway + Network latency is approx 50ms, which makes me think do we even need API Gateway or can we merely use lambda to get the response.
+The E2E latency of the endpoint from the client ranges between 100ms - 200ms (including lambda execution time).
+Hence on avg API Gateway + Network latency is approx 100 - 120 ms, which makes me think do we even need API Gateway or can we merely use lambda to get the response.
 I will delve more into this in my future blogs, but for now, you can read [this post](https://forum.serverless.com/t/convince-me-to-use-api-gateway-and-not-call-lambda-direct/3214) which evaluates the same.

 **Note**:  This analysis merits a separate blog of its own where we can do an in-depth study of all the latencies and query optimizations.
 (Coming Soon!)